museums in berlin

 DDR Museum

 The DDR Museum provides an immersive experience of life in East Germany during the Cold War.
-The interactive exhibits and authentic artifacts offer a firsthand look at what life was like behind the Iron Curtain.
+Housed in a Soviet-era modernist block, the museum is home to interactive exhibits and authentic artifacts that offer a firsthand look at what life was like behind the Iron Curtain.
 Get a taste of GDR nostalgia as you sit in a reconstructed living room and immerse yourself in this unique chapter of Berlin’s history.

 Topography of Terror